dotnet/arcade-services/src/ProductConstructionService/Readme.md

 Once the resources are created and configured:
  - Go to the newly created User Assigned Managed Identity (the one that's assigned to the container app, not the deployment one)
- - Copy the Client ID, and paste it in the correct appconfig.json, under `ManagedIdentityClientId`
+ - Copy the Client ID, and paste it in the correct appconfig.json, under `ManagedIdentityClientId`.
+Do this for all services (PCS, Subscription Triggerer, LongestBuildPathUpdater and FeedCleaner)
- - Add this identity as a user to AzDO so it can get AzDO tokens (you'll need a saw for this).
+ - Add the PCS and FeedCleaner identity as a user to AzDO so it can get AzDO tokens (you'll need a saw for this).
 You might have to remove the old user identity before doing this
-   - It needs to be able to manage code / pull requests and manage feeds (this is done in the artifact section).
+   - The PCS identity needs to be able to manage code / pull requests and manage feeds (this is done in the artifact section).
+   - The FeedCleaner identity needs to be in the `Feed Managers` permissions group in `dnceng/internal`
  - Update the `ProductConstructionServiceDeploymentProd` (or `ProductConstructionServiceDeploymentInt`) Service Connection with the new MI information (you'll also have to create a Federated Credential in the MI)
- - Update the default PCS URI in `ProductConstructionServiceApiOptions`.
+ - Update the appropriate PCS URI in `ProductConstructionServiceApiOptions` and `MaestroApiOptions`.

 We're not able to configure a few Kusto things in bicep:
  - Give the PCS Managed Identity the permissions it needs: